-- 1. On the computer you use to generate your G-code, save your G-code text file to a floppy or CD in Plain Text (.txt) file format.
+- 1. On the computer you use to generate your g-code, save your g-code program to a CD or USB flash drive as a text (.txt) file.
 Program files created in EMC will automatically be saved with the .ngc extension.
 Either can be read by EMC. - 2.
-Insert the floppy disk or CD containing your file into the appropriate drive on your Sherline Linux computer. - 3.
-On the desktop, click on the "CD" or "Floppy" icon of the drive where your source disk is located to open a window showing the contents of that drive. - 4.
-On the desktop, click on the "Home" icon and then open the folder called "gcode." - 5.
-Click/drag the new file from the floppy or CD window and drop it into the "gcode" window.
+Insert the CD or USB device into your Sherline Linux computer. - 3.
+On the desktop of your Sherline Linux computer, click on the CD or USB icon.
+A window will be opened showing the contents of that device. - 4.
+On the desktop of your Sherline Linux computer, click on the "Home" icon and then click on the folder named "gcode." - 5.
+Drag the new file from the CD or USB window and drop it into the "gcode" window.
+A small window will appear.
+Choose "Copy Here" to start the copying of your file.

 The Desktop with two windows open for transferring files.
+Files are dragged and dropped in Linux the same as they are in Windows or Mac operating systems.

 Above is the desktop with both the "gcode" folder window and the floppy drive window open.
+NOTE: Effective January 2009, Sherline computers have replaced the floppy drive with an external 512MB USB flash drive.
 Using the mouse, put the cursor on the file you wish to transfer.
-Click the left mouse button and keep it held down and the file will be highlighted.
-(If you just click on the file and release the button, the file will open.)
-While still holding the button down, move the mouse to drag the icon of the file from one folder window to the other and then release the mouse button.
+Press the left mouse button and keep it held down and the file will be highlighted.
+If you click on the file and release the button, the file will open.
+While still holding the button down, drag the icon of the file from one folder window to the other and then release the mouse button.
 A dialog box will appear offering you a choice of moving or copying the file to the new folder.
 Use the [Copy Here] command.
 A copy of the file will now be added to the target folder and the original will remain in the source folder.